Javran/Thinking-dumps/sicp/ch05/exercise_5_31.md

 some function applications.
 So for the last two expressions, saving and restoring `argl` register is necessary while it is not necessary for the first two expressions to save and restore them.

+* Likewise, it is necessary to save and restore `proc` around evaluating operand sequence only when the operands would potentially change it.
+This only happens in the last two expressions.